 The 'Attorney Reporting Tool' or 'ART' was designed for New Hampshire lawyers to use to comply with NH Supreme Court Rule 53 - NHMCLE.
 ART can be found at nhmcle.org.
 Members need to activate ART to read their online NHMCLE record and attest to the new online Affidavit of Compliance in ART.
 NHMCLE will notify members when the Affidavit is available.

 Before logging in and setting up your online account, read the following information in preparation to your entry into ART.

-During a reporting year (July 1 to June 30), EACH New Hampshire attorney in an "Active" Practice Status...
+During a reporting year (July 1 to June 30), EACH New Hampshire attorney in any "Active" Practice Status...

 Pro Bono Active

-...with the New Hampshire Bar Association (NHBA) for nine months or moremust comply with the requirements of SC Rule 53.
+...with the New Hampshire Bar Association (NHBA) for more than six monthsmust comply with the requirements of SC Rule 53.

 NOTE: A change in status may not eliminate the requirement to report.
-Contact email@example.com prior to changing status to confim obligations.
+Contact email@example.com prior to changing status to confirm obligations.